Kodular/Documentation/docs/components/sensors/nearfield.md

 In order to read and write text tags, the component must have its ReadMode property set to True or False respectively.

-Note: This component will only work on Screen1 of any App Inventor app.
+Note: This component will only work on Screen1 of any app created by App Inventor distribution.

 ## Properties
 `LastMessage`